Barre (exercise): Criticisms and risks

 One criticism of barre is that strength gains from small, isometric exercises do not build functional strength in the same way that compound movements common in traditional strength training do, because many of the movements used in barre class are not used anywhere but in dance.
-Furthermore, isometric movements are less effective than compound movements at encouraging muscle fibre growth and increased metabolic rate that will help reach weight loss goals.

 Neither are barre classes as effective as traditional aerobics classes at building cardio-vascular fitness, typically only raising heart rates to 40–50% of maximum.
 In terms of energy output, barre typically does not burn many calories and its energy demands more closely resemble walking than running.

 Some barre classes adopt the ballet aesthetic of keeping the lower back straight, achieved by tucking the pelvis.
 This practice can lead to back pain and related injuries.
 The balletic plié movement used in many barre classes relies on bending the knee outwards with the legs rotated away from the centreline of the body.
-The pressure this places on the knees can increase the risk of knee injury, particularly if someone chooses to goes running immediately after a barre class.
+The pressure this places on the knees can increase the risk of knee injury, particularly if someone chooses to go running immediately after a barre class.

-Classes and branded studios

-Many studio regional, national and international studios promote workouts based on traditional barre exercises.
-Unbranded barre workouts are also taught in gyms and independent studios around the world.
-Prominent brands include: